Canada Parents and Grandparents Program 2025: Complete Guide to PGP Sponsorship (July 28 Launch)

 • Incorrect translations or missing certified true copies of documents

-• Incomplete application - missing a required document or gaps in your information
+• Incomplete application - missing documents or gaps in your information on the application forms

-• Waiting too long to apply and missing the deadline
+• Waiting too long to submit and missing the deadline

 Frequently Asked Questions

-What if I don’t get selected to sponsor my parents in 2025?
+• What if I don’t get selected for sponsorship application in 2025 by the Canadian government?

 No. Only biological or adopted parents and grandparents are eligible.
 However, if your biological parent is married to your step parent, you can sponsor your biological parent and their spouse is included in the application as their dependent.